Belgium's Hazard announces international retirement

 Hazard was part of the squad that reached the semi-finals of the 2018 World Cup, losing 1-0 to France, and went on to defeat England to finish third.

+He made his debut against Luxembourg, coming on as a substitute to become the eighth youngest player for his country.
+And he went on to feature at three World Cups and two European Championships, as well as captaining the team 56 times.

+Hazard played in all three World Cup games in Qatar but Belgium only managed to score once, in a 1-0 win over Canada.
+They were beaten 2-0 by Morocco and drew 0-0 with Croatia.

-Belgium manager Roberto Martinez stepped down on Thursday following the World Cup exit.
+Belgium manager Roberto Martinez stepped down on Thursday following their exit.

+Hazard moved to Real Madrid from Chelsea for an estimated £150m in 2019.
+He spent seven years at Stamford Bridge, winning the Premier League twice, the FA Cup and EFL Cup once each, and two Europa League titles.

+His time in Spain has been hampered by injuries but since he joined, Real Madrid have won two La Liga titles and the Champions League, although Hazard was an unused substitute in May's 1-0 win in the final against Liverpool.

 Get over yourself, Eden.
 You were washed up years ago.
 When you went to Madrid, that was the page you shouldn't have turned.